 In parallel with it’s programs, IBJ’s impact has gone further to develop strategic partnerships and relationships with governments and international development multi-laterals.
 In 2001, IBJ signed a memorandum of understanding (MoU) with Ministry of Justice in China.
 In 2008, IBJ signed an MoU with the Prosecutor General of Rwanda.
 IBJ also signed MoUs with the Ministry of Foreign Affairs of the Kingdom of Cambodia in 2009 and with the Ministry of Justice in 2012.
 In 2014 IBJ signed an MoU with the Ministry of Justice in Burundi, and in 2016 IBJ signed an MoU with the Ministry of Justice in the DRC.
 IBJ has also signed an MOU with the African, Caribbean and Pacific Group of States (ACP) in February 2016, for the advancement and concrete implementation of the UN SDG 16 throughout the 79 ACP Countries and Regions, with a view to promoting and supporting member countries institutional development in the Rule of Law and Good Governance.

-We seek to establish and support global networks of defense lawyers, bar associations, ministries of justice and private sector actors to connect together as an ecosystem via an online Justice Technology Hub collectively coordinating the systematic implementation of UN SDG 16.
+We seek to establish and support global networks of defense lawyers, bar associations, ministries of justice and private sector actors to connect together as an ecosystem via an online Justice Technology Hub, collectively coordinating the systematic implementation of UN SDG 16.
 This Hub would provide access to justice to the poorest of the poor and institutionalising legal defense standards worldwide.
-This cross-boarder collaboration network creates a powerful and dynamic platform for the exchange of knowledge and justice practices, truly globalising solutions for upholding existing legal protections and ensuring that rule of law is respected worldwide.
+This cross-border collaboration network creates a powerful and dynamic platform for the exchange of knowledge and justice practices, truly globalising solutions for upholding existing legal protections and ensuring that rule of law is respected worldwide.

 SDGs and the Rule of Law